WhatsApp LinkedIN Instagram Facebook Youtube Twitter Spotify

 1. Legal Compliance

-Mandatory Requirement: All registered companies under the Companies Act, 2013 are mandated to file specific documents and returns with the ROC.
+• Mandatory Requirement: Every company registered under the Companies Act must file specified documents and returns with the ROC for the relevant financial year.

 2. Transparency and Trust

-Stakeholder Relations: Accurate filings strengthen relationships with shareholders and regulatory authorities.
+• Stakeholder Relations: Accurate and timely filings strengthen relations with shareholders, regulators, and business partners.

 3. Corporate Governance

-Effective Governance: ROC obligations promote adherence to ethical practices and effective governance
+• Effective Governance: The obligations for filings (financials, annual returns) promote adherence to ethical practices and oversight.

-Risk Management: Timely filings help identify risks and enable proactive measures to address them.
+• Risk Management: Up‐to‐date filings help identify compliance or operational risks and enable proactive measures.

 4. Financial Health Assessment